-- b.
+- a.
+Parliamentary mode of Election: Every elector of each class will have the right to nominate a qualified student of that particular class to fill the vacancy of the respective class representative.
+Each class representative of a gender shall be nominated and elected by and from among the students of that class. - b.
 Every nomination shall be strictly in the prescribed form, which is in accordance with the recommendations made by the Lyngdoh Committee report, (see appendices) and shall be made by an elector in writing and shall be seconded by another elector.
-A proposer and seconder cannominate/second only one person to a single post at a time. - c.
+A proposer and seconder can nominate/second only one person to a single post at a time. - c.
 Every nomination shall be accompanied by the consent of the nominee agreeing to serve on the body, if elected. - d.
 The Nomination paper must be verified and attested by the Head of the Department/Institution concerned.
-It shall be in sealed cover and must be caused to be deposited in abox kept by the Returning Officer in his office within the date and hour fixed for the purpose. - e.
+It shall be in sealed cover and must be caused to be deposited in a box kept by the Returning Officer in his office within the date and hour fixed for the purpose. - e.
 For deciding the number of chances for contesting the election, the posts of Chairperson, Vice-Chairperson and Gen. Secretary only shall be considered as office bearers. - f.
-Any candidate may withdraw his candidature by notice in writing signed by him and delivered in personor by messenger who is one of the electors to the Returning Officer so as to be received by him within the date and hour fixed for the same.
+Any candidate may withdraw his candidature by notice in writing signed by him and delivered in person or by messenger who is one of the electors to the Returning Officer so as to be received by him within the date and hour fixed for the same.
 Withdrawal once made shall be final.
 A Candidate who has withdrawn his nomination shall not be considered eligible for re-nomination as a candidate for the same election in that academic year.